Yoav666s/dnd-wiki/collections/_rules/ability_scores.md

 Bards, paladins, sorcerers, and warlocks use Charisma as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.

 # Saving Throws
 A saving throw--also called a save--represents an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
-You don’t normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.
+You don't normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.

 To make a saving throw, roll a d20 and add the appropriate ability modifier.
 For example, you use your Dexterity modifier for a Dexterity saving throw.